JobParado/JobParado/README.md

   - **Doctor**: Views patient records and assigns themselves as the attending doctor.

 ### Web Development (HTML, CSS)
-- Built a website showcasing descriptions and information about a video game.
+- Built a website portfolio showcasing my projects and and skills and what tools I uses.

 ### C++
 - Gained experience with object-oriented programming and problem-solving.